mpeterson2/save-session/README.md

 ## Project Status

 I haven't been working on Save Session lately because I have stopped using Atom, and I am finishing up school and have less time for side projects than when I started it.
 I'll still look at pull requests and give my thoughts on issues, but I probably won't be writing much more code for this project.
+Luckily, it looks like the Atom developers have decided to include this into Atom core and this package will eventually be deprecated.
+Here is the [issue](https://github.com/atom/atom/issues/1603) for more info.

 ## What is Save Session